-“You cannot definitely have access, you cannot enter by land, you cannot enter by rivers and it is very difficult to enter even by air because we are talking about an area highly populated with trees that have already been measured and that have more than 70 meters and that they are stuck with others, even by air it will be difficult to enter, ”said Virgilio Paredes, manager of the IHAH.
+“You cannot have definitive access, you cannot enter by land, you cannot enter by rivers and it is very difficult to enter even by air because we are talking about an area highly populated with trees that have already been measured and that are more than 70 meters and that they are stuck with others, even by air it will be difficult to enter, ”said Virgilio Paredes, manager of the IHAH.

-National Geography documentary on the White City
+National Geography Documentary on the White City

-This Lexington archaeologist received a grant from the National Geographic Society to advance his search for a “lost city” in Honduras, the online newspaper Kentucky.com published, reproducing the news released by journalist Becca Clemons of the Herald Leader.
+This Lexington archaeologist received a grant from the National Geographic Society to advance his search for a “lost city” in Honduras, published the online newspaper Kentucky.com reproducing the news released by journalist Becca Clemons, of the Herald Leader.

 Administered by National Geographic Mission Programs, the NGS / Waitt program provides grants of between $ 5,000 and $ 15,000 for exploratory research.